-Reprocessing cycles are not technology-friendly, with sterilization processes such as Autoclave, EtO, E-Beam, Gamma Radiation
+Reprocessing cycles at hospitals are not technology-friendly, across a wide range of sterilization processes such as Autoclave, EtO, E-Beam, Gamma Radiation

 Compliance with FDA UDI (Unique Device Identification) requirements has become critical for medical device manufacturers

-Healthcare institutions present a high density of metallic surfaces and materials which can be challenging for RF and other wireless technologies
+Healthcare institutions present a high density of metallic surfaces and assets, which can be challenging for radio frequency identification and other wireless technologies

 Technology is expected to be inobtrusive, with form factors and tagging systems adapted to every lifecycle and workflow

-With RFID-enabled Surgical Tracking (SIT), healthcare providers become safer for patients and more efficient to operate.
+Healthcare providers deploy Surgical Tracking (SIT) RFID systems to become safer for their patients and more efficient to operate.

-Be it the reprocessing technicians in CS/SPD or the perioperative nurses in the OR, RFID drives digitization at point-of-care through an institution's every workflow and lifecycle, delivering on both safety and operational efficiency.
+Be it the reprocessing technicians in SPD or the perioperative nurses in OR, RFID drives digitalization at point-of-care through an institution's every workflow and lifecycle, delivering on both safety and operational efficiency.